YuvNah/readme-generator/README.md

 ## Usage

 You can quickly and easily create a README file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project.
-Answer the promt questions
+Answer the promt questions as they come to generate your file.